hashbangcode/config_split_merge/README.md

 __parent__ - The parent directory that will be treated as the primary site.

-__sibling__ - The sibling directory that will be treated as the sub-site.
+__children__ - The children directories that will be treated as the sub-sites.
+Either a single value or a comma separated list.

 Flags
 -----